NHSDigital/nhs-notify-web-cms/setup/faq.md

 ## I've not used git or VSCode (Codespaces) before

-- You could start at https://www.youtube.com/watch?v=e9lnsKot_SQ for a brief 4 minute crashcourse in Git.
+- You could start at <https://www.youtube.com/watch?v=e9lnsKot_SQ> for a brief 4 minute crash course in Git.
-- There is a great overview of what Codespaces is here https://www.youtube.com/watch?v=sYJ3CHtT6WM.
+- There is a great overview of what Codespaces is here <https://www.youtube.com/watch?v=sYJ3CHtT6WM>.
-- Fireship has a 100 seconds of VSCode https://www.youtube.com/watch?v=KMxo3T_MTvY video which shows the key features.
+- Fireship has a 100 seconds of VSCode <https://www.youtube.com/watch?v=KMxo3T_MTvY> video which shows the key features.

 ## Something is not working.
 What should I try first?